MeherMankar/TeleGuard/README.md

 - Applicable cybersecurity regulations

 The developers assume no liability for misuse of this software.
 Use at your own risk.

+**Important Warnings:**
+- SpamMaster bulk messaging violates Telegram ToS and may result in account bans
+- Use test accounts for bulk messaging, not your main account
+- Spam appeal success is not guaranteed
+- ID collection should comply with privacy laws
+- Device snooping is for security purposes only

 ---